frapontillo/crowd-pulse/README.md

 - `social-cli`: simple CLI to launch social message extraction and user profiling
 - `fix-geo-profile`: fixes profile coordinates (lat/long) by forward geocoding via Google APIs
 - `fix-geo-message`: fixes message coordinates (lat/long) by assuming they're the same as the user profile
+- `detect-language`: detects the language of the extracted languages
 - `web-service`: RESTful Web Service to expose stored data

 ## License